unopiaofrol/MLOps/README.md

 ![Course Specification MLOps Model](/images/MLOPS_Model.png)

 > [!Important]
-> This a corrected version of the MLOps course specification.
+> This a corrected version of the MLOps course specification, NESA have verbally agreed that the Course Specifications are wrong, we are waiting for an update.

 ## 3 Levels of MLOps Automation